boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

 1. Download the deployment file from [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/UMP-22952-Autodeployment-documentation/deploy/auto-deployment/deploy_aks.yaml) to deploy Bold BI on AKS.

-2. Navigate to the folder where the deployment files were downloaded from **Step 1**.
+2. Navigate to the folder where the deployment files were downloaded in **Step 1**.

-3. Create a File share instance in your storage account and note the File share name to store the shared folders for application usage.
+3. Create a File share instance in your storage account and note the File share name to store the shared folders for application use.

 4. Encode the storage account name and storage key in base64 format.

-   For encoding the values to base64 please run the following command in powershell
+   Run the following command in PowerShell to encode the values to base64.

     ```console
     [System.Convert]::ToBase64String([System.Text.Encoding]::UTF8.GetBytes("<plain-text>"))